-Marion is a solicitor and a Senior Fellow in Law at the University of Winchester.
+Marion is a solicitor and a Senior Fellow in the Department of Law.
 With previous experience in legal management roles within private practice, international companies and UK central government, she has worked extensively in the fields of data protection, freedom of information and information technology, advising on a number of information technology implementations, data sharing projects and statutory reforms.

 Since joining the University of Winchester, Marion has presented, published and advised on the subjects of information technology and information law, and founded the Department’s research and consultancy centre, the Centre for Information Rights.
 She organises the Centre's annual conference on Trust, Risk, Information & the Law, TRILCon.